websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/liferay-npm-bundler-intro.md

 ## How the Liferay npm Bundler Works Internally

 The liferay-npm-bundler takes a widget project and outputs its files (including npm packages) to a build folder, so the standard widget build (Gradle) can produce an OSGi bundle.
-You can learn more about the build folder's structure in [The Structure of OSGi Bundles Containing NPM Packages](./the-structure-of-osgi-bundles-containing-npm-packages.md) reference.
+You can learn more about the build folder's structure in [OSGi Bundles and npm Package Structure](./the-structure-of-osgi-bundles-containing-npm-packages.md) reference.

 The liferay-npm-bundler uses the process below to create the OSGi bundle: